 Holmes brings a customized approach to Structural Fire Engineering, a service that designs a structure to remain standing in the event of a fire.
 Structural Fire Engineering not only enhances life safety and property protection—it can unlock significant cost-savings and aesthetic benefits, too.
-From the get-go, we meet with project stakeholders to thoroughly understand a building’s performance goals relative to its specific context: its use, materials, architecture, jurisdiction and project budget.
-Although the brunt of the analysis falls on Holmes Fire’s fire engineers, Holmes Structures and Holmes Consulting’s structural engineers also contribute.
+From the get-go, we meet with project stakeholders to thoroughly understand a building’s performance goals relative to its specific context: its use, materials, architecture, jurisdiction, and project budget.
+Although the brunt of the analysis falls on the fire engineers, our structural engineers also contribute.
 The collaboration between these two disciplines often results in construction cost savings for our clients.

 Structural Fire Engineering